Mat-26-dot/holbertonschool-simple_shell/README.md

 ## Usage
 Respond to text commands and function calling \
 `simple_shell`
-<li>Display a prompt and wait for the user to type a command.
-A command line always ends with a new line.</li>
++ Display a prompt and wait for the user to type a command.
+A command line always ends with a new line.
-<li>The prompt is displayed again each time a command has been executed.</li>
++ The prompt is displayed again each time a command has been executed.
-<li>The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.</li>
++ The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
-<li>The command lines are made only of one word.
-No arguments will be passed to programs.</li>
++ The command lines are made only of one word.
+No arguments will be passed to programs.
-<li>If an executable cannot be found, print an error message and display the prompt again.</li>
++ If an executable cannot be found, print an error message and display the prompt again.
-<li>Handle errors.</li>
++ Handle errors.
-<li>Handle the “end of file” condition</li>
++ Handle the “end of file” condition `Ctrl+D`
-`Ctrl+D`

 _insert examples of use here from exercises_
 ```